gusttavocdn/computer_science_with_typescript/src/01_fundamentals/concat-n/challenge-en.md

+# Instructions

 Write a function called concatN that returns a new string that is the concatenation of strA and the first n characters of strB where n >= 0.

 strA and strB should not be mutated.